1st Moroccan Division (1939): Bataille du Nord

-On May 19 the remaining men of the division took up position facing south-east, on the Escaut, at the bridge of Rouvignies at Bouchain.
+On 19 May the remaining men of the division took up position facing south-east, on the Escaut, at the bridge of Rouvignies at Bouchain.
 On 20 May, German forces reached Escaut at the bridge.
 The French position was reestablished by a counter-attack.
-Regrouping in the zone of Marchiennes-Campagne, Warlaing, Erre, the division made its way north of la Scarpe on May 21, from Wred to Warlaing.
-On 22 and23 May the 2e and 7e R.T.M (Regiments of Moroccan Tirailleurs) were reorganized in marching battalions.
+Regrouping in the zone of Marchiennes-Campagne, Warlaing, Erre, the division made its way north of la Scarpe on 21 May, from Wred to Warlaing.
+On 22 and 23 May the 2e and 7e R.T.M (Regiments of Moroccan Tirailleurs) were reorganized in marching battalions.
 One artillery regiment was destroyed.
 On the 24th the division made its way along the canal of la Deule, facing south-west, from Oignies to Baraques.
 On the 25th, the division was engaged in combat at Meurchin and Pont-à-Vendin.
 On the 26th German forces crossed the la Deule canal at bridges in de Courrières and Maudit, and seized suburbs south of Carvin.
 The arrival of elements of the 2e D.I.N.A allowed the reestablishment of the Camphin front at Provin, Les Baraques, through a counter-attack by the 3e D.L.M.
 Following fighting at Don and Allennes on the 27th, the division retreated by night to Lys.
 On the 28th broken up into three sections, the 1st Moroccan Division retreated towards Lille.
 It was engaged in combat in Lille-Canteleu on the 29th and 30th.
 Elements of the division united at Malo-Terminos and succeeded in taking ship for England.
-Following losses at sea through aerial bombardments, the remains of the division were in England from June 2 to June 5, before being transported to Brest.
+Following losses at sea through aerial bombardments, the remains of the division were in England from 2 to 5 June, before being transported to Brest.
 It was reorganized in the Beaumesnil Zone on 8 and 9 June.
 In Barre-en-Ouche, the division located the regimental transport and the support services, that had been evacuated to the north before the division's encirclement.

-Now numbering almost 4,000 men the 1st Moroccan Division made its way to Risle, la Ferrière and la Neuve-Lyre on June 10.
+Now numbering almost 4,000 men the 1st Moroccan Division made its way to Risle, la Ferrière and la Neuve-Lyre on 10 June.
 Reinforced by two battalions of the 1e R.T.M, the division was transferred to the 1st Light North-African Division.

 1st Moroccan Division

-From May 10 to June 24, the 1st Moroccan Division lost 700 men killed in action.
+From 10 May to 24 June the 1st Moroccan Division lost 700 men killed in action.
 Of this total 70% were Maghrebis (indigenous soldiers from Morocco and Algeria).